dmitrinesterenko/cs224d/assignment3/README.md

 Embed size 35, learning rate .001

 Validation acc gets to be .71 after epoch 11, however drops off to .56 by epoch 13 and the result test acc is .64

+Embed size 35, learning rate .001, l2 reg 0.02

+Validation acc gets to be .63 acc after epoch 4.
+Fast results not as good as our priors however

+Test set acc: 0.675